MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-168-update.md

 ![img](../../media/168-pipelines-2-0.png)

-### Configure Deployment Strategies from Azure Portal
+### Configure Deployment Strategies from Azure portal

-With this capability, we have made it easier for you to configure pipelines that use the deployment strategy of your choice, e.g. **Rolling**, **Canary** or **Blue-Green**.
+With this capability, we have made it easier for you to configure pipelines that use the deployment strategy of your choice, for example, **Rolling**, **Canary**, or **Blue-Green**.
 Using these out-of-box strategies, you can roll out updates in a safe manner and mitigate associated deployment risks.
 To access this, click on the 'Continuous Delivery' setting in an Azure Virtual Machine.
 In the configuration pane, you will be prompted to select details about the Azure DevOps project where the pipeline will be created, the deployment group, build pipeline that publishes the package to be deployed and the deployment strategy of your choice.
 Going ahead will configure a fully functional pipeline that deploys the selected package to this Virtual Machine.

-For more details check out our documentation on [configuring Deployment Strategies](https://aka.ms/AA7jlh8).
+For more details, check out our documentation on [configuring Deployment Strategies](https://aka.ms/AA7jlh8).

 ![img](../../media/168-pipelines-4-0.png)